rtrlib/handbook/source/bgprd.rst

 The Quagga Routing Software Suite
 =================================

-A Routing Daemon such as Quagga implements TCP/IP routing via protocols such as OSPF, RIP and BGP.
+The Quagga routing daemon implements IP routing via the protocols OSPF, RIP and BGP.
 It acts as a router that fetches and shares routing information with other routers.
-Regarding BGP, Quagga supports version 4.
+Quagga is mainly dedicated to BGP4.
 An unofficial release implements support for the RPKI so BGP updates can be verified against a ROA.
 Doing so requires the support of the RTRlib so Quagga can initialize a connection to a cache server using the RTR protocol.